btruhand/blog/_posts/2021-07-12-agile-as-experimentation.md

 Externally, some organizations are situated within an industry that makes experimentation difficult.
 These industries often have low tolerance for mistakes.
 Arguably all industries are intolerant for mistakes, but some just feel more daunting than others, whether that is true or not is another topic.

 Despite internal or external friction, it is possible to adopt Agile methodologies in gradients.
 While indeed Agile can be adopted within the context of "move fast and break things", it can also be adapted in more nuanced and smaller scale.
 I take inspiration from SpaceX that continuously runs launch experiments against their hypothetical products.
 The level of funding needed to run these experiments, which may end with million-dollars fireworks, is ludicrously high.
 Yet, SpaceX shows that it is possible that Agile is possible even in high-stake.

 So instead of fully backing off from Agile, we can try to see at which parts of our organizations do Agile make sense and in what form.
-At the very least I think all software engineering teams can adopt Agile at least by adopting CI/CD pipelines.
+At the very least I think all software engineering teams can and should adopt Agile by adopting CI/CD pipelines.

 **NOTE**: Dave Farley has a [video](https://youtu.be/v8f6q4ruvds) more on SpaceX.